 The Alaskaman Extreme Triathlon HUUB Swim Course will start just offshore from Miller's Landing in Seward, Alaska.
-The water averages about 55°F/13°C in July.
+The water averages about 53°F in July.
 If the water is found to be extraordinarily cold and unsafe to swim the full 2.6 distance, event management will reevaluate the distance and course and make the proper adjustments to keep all swimmers safe.
-Wetsuits and event swim caps are REQUIRED for the swim portion of Alaskaman.
+Full wetsuits (to ankles, wrists, and neck) and silicone event swim caps are REQUIRED for the swim portion of Alaskaman.
 Swim booties, additional neoprene cap (under event cap), and ear plugs are highly recommended.
 Full neoprene hoods that cover your neck are also permitted.
-Swim gloves of any kind are not permitted UNLESS the water temperature is 54 degrees or below.
+Swim gloves of any kind are not permitted UNLESS the water temperature is 54 degrees or below which is highly probable.
 We also recommend covering your face and hands with a layer of Vaseline or Aquafor, it helps create a barrier against the cold.

 SOME SIGHTING AND BREATHING ADVICE: Practice bilateral breathing.
 The sun, waves, and tide will be coming at you from behind and the right side.
 If you can only breath to your right the swim “may” be a lot tougher than you anticipate.
-Also keep in mind that although there are buoys on the course they will seem small and very spread out on your right side.
 Although kayaks will be a majority to your right they will spread out a lot after the start as well.
 Your primary sighting will occur by maintaining a set visual and constant distance from the shore as you progress forward.
 That shore is always on your left.
 Something to keep in mind.

-Athletes may enter the water whenever they like from 3:50am-4:00am but the event will start from the kayak line at 4:00am sharp, when the horn/gun sounds.
-From there all athletes are to swim a point-to-point course keeping the shoreline on their left and kayaks and limited buoys on their right.
-Due to water depth we will not be able to have more than a handful of buoys on the entire course.
-Because of the kayak to swimmer ratio, at least 1:20, there should be at least one kayak within view for most of the swim.
-Staying about 50-75-meters off shore and keeping the kayaks on your right should keep you on course at all times.
-Following the shoreline will guide you almost directly to the finish.
-At the end of the swim we will have an inflatable, buoys, large flags, and a high powered flood light (visible in the day) for you to site off of.
+Athletes may enter the water whenever they like from 4:20am-4:30am but the event will start from the kayak line at 4:30am sharp, when the horn/gun sounds.
+From there all athletes are to swim a point-to-point course keeping the shoreline on their left and kayaks their right.
+Buoys should be used as far off directional sighting points in the distance.
+Because of the kayak to swimmer ratio, about 1:20, there should be at least one kayak within view for most of the swim.
+You may not always see them but they are there, if you need help remember your will float in your wetsuit if you stay calm.
+Simply wave your hands above your head so I kayak can see you.
+At the end of the swim we will have an inflatable, buoys, and large flags for you to site off of.
 These items will also be highly visible from quite some distance out, helping swimmers keep the line as they advance along the course.

 Beyond the cold, the sheltered nature of the bay, may, in rare cases, lead to fog, but the chances of it effecting the event are minimal.
 In a dense fog situation each swimmer (and kayak) will be equipped with some type of glow stick or even a flashing light to affix to the back of their goggle straps for visibility of others.
 Rough waters in the bay are rare that early in the morning.
 In almost any rough water situation the event will go on according to plan.
 If the water is too rough, the event crew will evaluate the situation and make a decision on what to do at that time that is in the best safety interests of the athletes.
 Certain wildlife spotting on the course may also cause course adjustments or cancelations.

-The Alaskaman Extreme Triathlon Bike Course starts in Seward and ends just off Seward Highway West of Girdwood nearly 112mi/180k later.
-The bike course has a total of 4,131'/1,259m of gain with a majority of it occurring in the first 70-miles/113k.
-Most everything after 80mi/112k is relatively flat by comparison.
-Air temp highs/lows for July in Seward and Girdwood are 50°-65°F/10°-18°C. The air temperature for a majority of the event should hover around 50°-60°F/13°-15°C. Air temps may drop considerably if it’s raining (as it often times is).
+The Alaskaman Extreme Triathlon Bike Course starts in Seward and ends just off Seward Highway West of Girdwood nearly 112-miles later at Bird Creek.
+The bike course has a total of 5,125' of gain with a majority of it occurring in the first 70-miles.
+Most everything after 80mi is relatively flat by comparison.
+Air temp highs/lows for July in Seward and Girdwood are 50°-65°F. The air temperature for a majority of the event should hover around 50°-60°F. Air temps may drop considerably if it’s raining (as it often times is).
 All riders must be prepared for this.
 Please keep in mind that when riding in general the air temperature typically feels quite a bit colder than it actually is especially if winds are present.
-Athlete support crews will ONLY be able to assist their athlete between miles 31/48k and 83/135k (visitor's center turnaround).
+Athlete support crews will ONLY be able to assist their athlete between highway mile markers 28.8 and 80.2 of the Seward Highway.
+The entire bike is on the Seward Highway with the exception of a short out and back section on Portage Glacier.
+Support crews are not allowed on that section.
+They are only allowed on Seward highway between 28.8 and 80.2 (markers, not necessarily actual distance, pay attention to makers and the distance between).
 This is for traffic safety purposes.